Table of Contents

-- Sales approach.
 Traditional follow-on offerings are single offerings, with a large number of shares sold at one price, at one time.
 ATM offerings are incremental: The issuer can make as many sales under the program as it wants, at the current market price, for up to three years.

-- Vulnerability.
 Traditional follow-ons are less vulnerable to stock market moves because the price is set when the offering is made.
 ATMs can be vulnerable to volatility; while issuers are under no obligation to sell, unfavorable prices can make selling under an ATM facility unattractive.

-- Time to organize.
 Traditional underwritten offerings can take at least a month to put together, while ATM offerings can be put together in two weeks.

 Companies using ATM offerings often use them to raise capital during favorable market conditions as needed, without necessity to announce or promote the offering, and generally without a meaningful effect on current share prices.
 Because of their dribble-out nature, they are especially useful for companies that may not need to raise a lot of money in a short amount of time.
 ATMs are often used to pay down debt as well as fund small acquisitions or a series of small acquisitions, research and development (R&D), growth initiatives or specific projects, or to raise working capital.
 ATM offerings can also be used in tandem with other financing methods such as traditional secondary offerings and debt offerings, giving companies making ATM offerings more flexibility.